-With the amount of time and effort you put into your knitting, you want your finished project to look fabulous.
+With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

-That’s where blocking comes in.
+That’s where blocking knitting comes in.
 Learning to block your knits is an essential skill.

 With the transformation of blocking knitting, you’ll experience a wow Factor!